 A study conducted among 1,114 adults found that a 10-gram daily increase in soluble fiber intake helped participants lose around 3.7% of their belly fat over 5 years without any controlled lifestyle or diet changes.

-6. Stress management might be one of the best weight loss options.
+6. Long-term weight loss statistics show that stress management might be one of the best weight loss options.

 (Medical News Today)